 All subjects are taught according to the class timetables to ensure resources and learning spaces can be organised effectively.
 Some units and subjects are taught over a series of weeks across a half term or term, while other subjects are occasionally delivered in blocks to make the learning more powerful or relevant to a local event.

-Each subject has its own subject specific policy, which is available from both the curriculum and policy section of the school website.
+Each subject has its own subject specific policy, which is available from the curriculum section of the school website.

 Within, and alongside, the curriculum subjects, the following areas are also delivered where appropriate: